 NOTE: The scores in parentheses in the shaded boxes indicate the lowest point on the 0-500 scale at which the achievement-level range begins.
 SOURCE: National Assessment Governing Board.
-(2010).
-Mathematics Framework for the 2011 National Assessment of Educational Progress.
-Washington, DC: Author.
+(2014).
+Mathematics Framework for the 2015 National Assessment of Educational Progress.
+Washington, DC.

+Figure 1-B

-Figure The Nation's Report Card 2011 State Assessment 1-B Descriptions of eighth-grade achievement levels for 2011 NAEP mathematics assessment
+Descriptions of eighth-grade achievement levels for 2015 NAEP mathematics assessment

-Basic Level (262) Eighth-grade students performing at the Basic level should exhibit evidence of conceptual and procedural understanding in the five NAEP content areas.
+Basic Eighth-grade students performing at the Basic level should exhibit evidence of conceptual and procedural understanding in the five NAEP content areas.
 This level of performance signifies an understanding of arithmetic operations-including estimation-on whole numbers, decimals, fractions, and percents.